Age verification: United States

 In contrast, on August 31, 2023, US District Judge David Ezra invalidated a Texas law passed in June mandating age verification and health warnings before accessing pornographic websites following a lawsuit from the Free Speech Coalition, and barred the state attorney general's office from enforcing the law on the grounds that it violates the right to free speech and is overly broad and vague.
 The Texas Attorney General's office stated they would appeal the ruling.
 The 5th Circuit Court of Appeals overturned the injunction pending a full hearing.
-The case eventually progressed to the Supreme Court, who ruled 6–3 in favor of the age verification law, holding that it "only incidentally burdens the protected speech of adults."
+The case eventually progressed to the Supreme Court, who ruled 6–3 in favor of the age verification law, holding that it "only incidentally burdens the protected speech of adults".

+A new variant of these laws began to surface in late-2025, which requires all operating system vendors to include functionality for securely storing a user's date of birth in their account, and include an age attestation API producing a "digital signal" communicating the user's age or age range to applications which request it.
+They also require all application vendors to request the age signal whenever software is downloaded or launched on the device.
+While these bills do not explicitly require that the user's age be verified or that content be filtered, the age signals themselves are legally considered to be actual knowledge of the user's age, thus making vendors liable under other state and federal laws.
+The first of these bills, the Digital Age Assurance Act, was signed into law by California in October 2025.
+The bill faced criticism for its wide reach, including free and open-source software platforms who may not have the necessary infrastructure to implement the requirements, and operating systems not always used for general computing (such as embedded systems and servers).

 Trade association

-The sector is represented by the Age Verification Providers Association which was founded in 2018 and had grown to have 27 members by 2023.
+The Age Verification Providers Association is a trade association of companies in the sector.
+It was founded in 2018 and had 27 member companies as of 2023.